ninad/ninad.github.io/conversation-patterns.md

 If you get a bad answer, most often there is something wrong in the question.
 Elements of a good question are:

-* Includes context or a topic
+* Include context or a topic
-* Includes a clear demand
+* Include a clear demand
 * Is specific and narrow
 * Ordered in in a way the information is stored in the persons mind